 IOPs are highly successful for many clients because they provide continued care and flexibility.
 They can help someone more quickly integrate sobriety into their lives and build a local sober community.

-What to Look for in IOP in New Hampshire
+What to Look for in IOP

 When looking for a program, ensure the treatment center includes dual diagnosis.
 This form of treatment diagnoses and treats mental health disorders alongside addiction.
 Today at least half of people living with addiction also have mental health disorders.
 Treating addiction without treating mental health can lead to a high risk of relapse.
 It’s also essential to look for a program that includes a range of therapies.
 No single therapeutic approach works for everyone.
 A combination of evidence-based and alternative therapies is shown the make the most significant difference for those in recovery.

-Begin An Intensive Outpatient Program in New Hampshire Today
+Begin An Intensive Outpatient Program Today